crismali/magic_lamp/README.md

   MagicLamp.load("orders/form");
 });
 ```
-which will put the `orders/form` partial in a div with a class of `magic-lamp`.
-Then you
+which will put the `orders/form` partial in a div with a class of `magic-lamp` (this all happens synchronously).
-can go nuts testing your JavaScript against your actual template.
+Then you can go nuts testing your JavaScript against your actual template.
 If you'd like to only make
 one request for your templates, simply call [`MagicLamp.preload();`](#preload) in your `spec_helper.js` to
 populate Magic Lamp's cache.